 Liquor or Spirits

 - Vodka: Made from the same fermentation process as beer or wine, with the added step of distilling to increase the strength of the drink, vodka is typically made from grains like wheat, sorghum, and corn, although Russian vodka is allegedly made from potatoes.
-Vodka has an ABV starting around 40 percent, but it can range as high as 95 percent in the US.
+Vodka has an ABV starting around 40 percent, but it can range as high as 95 percent.

 - Gin: This liquor starts with a neutral distilled spirit, to which juniper berries and other aromatic botanicals are added.
 It is clear and has an ABV of 36-50 percent.

 - Rum: Rum is fermented sugarcane, molasses, beet sugar, or other type of non-fruit sugar.
 It is then distilled to remove any sediment.
 It legally has 36-50 percent ABV.

 - Whiskey: Subdivided into scotch, bourbon, and Irish and Canadian whiskeys, these types of whiskey are aged in oak barrels that give them a unique caramel color.
 ABV can range from 36 percent to 50 percent ABV, depending on how long it has aged.

 - Tequila: Tequila is a Central and South American beverage made from fermented agave, which originally had some hallucinogenic properties in addition to being alcoholic.
 Tequila sold in the US is not allowed to have any additional drugs in it besides alcohol.
 The ABV is typically around 50-51 percent.